CV Layout Examples & Design Tips to Get You Hired This Year

 How should my work experience be organized?

 Your work experience constitutes some of the most important information your CV will present to hiring managers and potential employers.
-With that in mind, there are some things you should consider when organizing this part of your CV layout.
+With that in mind, there are some things you should consider when organizing this part of your CV layout, using white space strategically.
 Do some research to see what the industry standard is for your profession.
 However, these are the most common formats that professionals use.

 The Reverse-Chronological CV